Theories of Consciousness (tcc)

 The Generativity Question establishes that scientific theories are ontologically portable: their predictive content transfers intact across different metaphysical frameworks.
 The predictions of quantum mechanics are the same whether reality is fundamentally physical, mental, or neutral.
 The same applies to theories of consciousness: the structural findings — about integration, broadcasting, prediction, recurrence — describe features of consciousness that hold regardless of what consciousness ultimately is.

 The test for each theory is: Is this a discovery about the structure of consciousness, or a claim about what consciousness fundamentally is?
 Structural discoveries are constraints.
-They may be ontologically neutral — compatible with both physicalism and idealism — or they may create asymmetric pressure, fitting more naturally within one framework than the other.
-In either case, they describe the territory.
+Their predictive content travels across frameworks.
 Ontological claims are commitments.
-They interpret the territory rather than map it — and they are what the theories disagree about most deeply while often presenting them as findings.
+They interpret the territory rather than map it — and they are what the theories disagree about most deeply, while often presenting that disagreement as a finding rather than as a choice.

 Three Categories